rperea14/rotrk_landmarks/README.md

 # rotrk_landmarks
-A set of tools to read, write and modify *.trk files from diffusion imaging tractography.
+A set of tools to read, write and modify *.trk or *.nii files from diffusion imaging tractography.

 The *trk file format is explained in detailed here: http://trackvis.org/docs/?subsect=fileformat